vassdoki/pebble-darts-counter/README.md

 The up button adds 5, down button adds 1.
 Press select to enter the score.

-Double, tripple: hold the select button and release it when you have the right setting: double, tripple, cancel.
+Double, tripple: hold the select button and release it when you have the right setting: double, tripple, cancel, cancel round.
 Cancel will erase the current throw.
+Cancel round will erase all throws in the current round.

 Shortcuts: to speed up entering large numbers, you can hold down up button for 19.
 Hold down down button for 16.